General Dentistry Tulsa, OK

 Do I need X-rays at every dental visit?

 No, you don’t need X-rays at every dental visit.
-Typically, our dentist will take X-rays once a year or every few years, depending on your oral health.
-However, if you have a specific dental problem or if it’s been a while since your last X-ray, the dentist may take them more often to check for any changes.
-Our dentist will recommend X-rays based on your individual needs and your dental health history.
+Our dentist will take X-rays once a year or every few years based on your oral health.
+But if you have a specific dental problem or if it’s been a while since your last X-ray, we may take them more often to check for any changes.
+Our dentist will recommend X-rays based on your needs and dental health history.

 What do I do if I need to visit the dentist but have anxiety?